Jackson Robert Scott

-Jackson Robert Scott (born September 18, 2008) is an American child actor known for playing Bode Locke in the Netflix series Locke & Key (2020–2022) and Georgie Denbrough in the films It Chapter One (2017) and It Chapter Two (2019).
+Jackson Robert Scott (born September 18, 2008) is an American actor known for playing Bode Locke in the Netflix series Locke & Key (2020–2022) and Georgie Denbrough in the films It Chapter One (2017) and It Chapter Two (2019).

 Early life

 Scott was born and raised in Phoenix, Arizona.
 He enrolled in his school's Mandarin Immersion Program, in which he learned to speak Mandarin Chinese.
 He is also a boy scout.

 He was a part of the CGTV acting program where he learned many of his acting techniques.
 While at the CGTV program, he worked with actors from Nickelodeon and Disney, as well as Adrian R'Mante, the founder of CGTV.
 His favorite class was Improvisational Workshop.

-He was discovered by a top agency some time after his time with CGTV and began his start in auditioning and self-taping for top-tier television shows.
+He was discovered by a top agency sometime after his time with CGTV and began his start in auditioning and self-taping for top-tier television shows.

 Career

-Scott got his first role in 2015 on Criminal Minds, a prime time American TV series.
-Scott was cast in Season 11’s fourth episode, titled "Outlaw", as Cole Vasquez.
-The episode aired on October 21, 2015.
+Scott got his first role in 2015 on Criminal Minds, which is a prime-time American TV series.
+At that time, Scott was cast in Season 11's fourth episode, titled "Outlaw", as Cole Vasquez, this episode aired on October 21, 2015.
 He also played a minor character in an episode of Fear the Walking Dead titled "TEOTWAWKI", playing the child version of the character Troy Otto.

 In 2016, Scott was cast to play Georgie Denbrough in the 2017 film adaptation of Stephen King's novel It.
 Georgie is a character that Pennywise the Dancing Clown haunts at the start of the film.
 Scott had said that he did not feel intimidated or scared of Bill Skarsgård, who played Pennywise, as Skarsgård was a nice person in real life.
 Scott attended the premiere for the film at Grauman's Chinese Theatre.
 He reprised his role of Georgie in the sequel, It Chapter Two, which was released on September 6, 2019.

 Scott was cast in the role of Troy for the short film Skin (2018), directed by Guy Nattiv, which would go on to win the Academy Award for Best Live Action Short Film at the 91st Academy Awards.

 Continuing in the horror genre, Scott played the title role of Miles Blume in the 2019 film The Prodigy, directed by Nicholas McCarthy.
 This marked his first starring role in a feature film, co-starring alongside Taylor Schilling.